Foster ...

 On 20th May 1914, he married Annie McDermott at St Marie's Catholic Church, Halifax.

-1. Catherine [b 11th June 1914] who was baptised at St Marie's [13th July 1914]
+Child: Catherine [b 11th June 1914] who was baptised at St Marie's [13th July 1914]

-The family lived at 2 New Street, Elland.
+They lived at 2 New Street, Elland.

-During World War I, he enlisted with the Royal Field Artillery [September 1914], then served as a Rifleman with the 7th Battalion Rifle Brigade.
+During World War I, he enlisted with the Royal Field Artillery [September 1914], then he served as a Rifleman with the 7th Battalion Rifle Brigade.

 He was hit in the spine [1st February 1916].